mcp

 NewSSEHandler returns a new SSEHandler that creates and manages MCP sessions created via incoming HTTP requests.

 Sessions are created when the client issues a GET request to the server, which must accept text/event-stream responses (server-sent events).
 For each such request, a new SSEServerTransport is created with a distinct messages endpoint, and connected to the server returned by getServer.
-It is up to the user whether getServer returns a distinct Server for each new request, or reuses an existing server.
+The SSEHandler also handles requests to the message endpoints, by delegating them to the relevant server transport.

 TODO(rfindley): add options.